 It is dog-friendly.
 But be advised that you may see wildlife in the area while hiking.
 Eaton Canyon is a natural and wildlife-preserved area.

-11. Descanso Gardens
+19. Stroll Descanso Gardens

-Currently, advanced tickets are required for non-members.
+- Advanced tickets are required for non-members.

-12. Norton Simon Museum
+20. Enjoy the Norton Simon Museum

 Love a good art museum?

 Take a break from the art inside and explore the sculpture garden.
 There is a beautiful pond surrounded by lush greenery, flowers, and pathways.
 Walk around and see all the beautiful sculptures throughout.
-Follow the map they provide and don’t miss any of the sculptures.
+Follow the map they provide, and don’t miss any of the sculptures.

-The museum is currently closed on Tuesdays and Wednesdays.
+- The museum is currently closed on Tuesdays and Wednesdays.